 Importance of Spousal Transfers

-By understanding and utilizing the spouse exemption, married couples and civil partners can protect their assets and ensure a smoother transition of wealth, in line with UK inheritance tax rules.
+By understanding and strategically using the spouse exemption alongside other reliefs, married couples and civil partners can protect their assets and ensure a smoother, more tax-efficient transition of wealth — in line with UK inheritance tax rules.

 How Spouse Exemption Works

 Understanding how spouse exemption works is crucial for effective inheritance tax planning in the UK.
-The spouse exemption is a vital relief that allows married couples and civil partners to transfer assets between each other without incurring inheritance tax charges.
+The spouse exemption is a vital relief that allows married couples and civil partners to transfer assets between each other without incurring IHT charges — but the detail matters, particularly when one spouse is not UK-domiciled.

 Transfer of Assets Between Spouses